 The Groton Line will entertain requests that a writer be allowed to post as “Anonymous,” but we do need to verify content.

 Note that your letters may be edited for length and space.
-We will not, however, edit content, although extremely objectionable material won’t be published.
-Also that readers will be able to leave responses as comments.
+We will not, edit content, although extremely objectionable material won’t be published.
+Readers will be able to leave responses to your letter as comments.